-I cancel this agreement,
+1 cancel this agreement,

-Print your nam ie
+Print your name

-Signa ture
+Signature

----
+Date

 - c.
 If a personal financial emergency necessitates the disbursement of an individual's money to one or more of the individual's creditors before the expiration of three days after an agreement is signed, an individual may waive the right to cancel.
 To waive the right, the individual must send or deliver a signed, dated statement in the individual's own words describing the circumstances that necessitate a waiver.
 The waiver must explicitly waive the right to cancel.
 A waiver by means of a standard-form record is void. - d.
 If an individual who has entered into an agreement fails for 60 days to make payments required by the agreement, a provider may terminate the agreement. - e.
-If a provider or an individual terminates an agreement, the provider shall immediately return to the individual any money of the individual held in trust for the benefit of the individual, less fees that are payable to the provider pursuant to this section and Section 15.
+If a provider or an individual terminates an agreement, the provider shall immediately return to the individual any money of the individual held in trust for the benefit of the individual, less fees that are payable to the provider pursuant to this section and Section 15. - a.
+An individual may terminate an agreement at any time, without penalty or obligation, by giving the provider written or electronic notice. - b.
+A provider may terminate an agreement if an individual fails for 60 days to make payments required by the agreement or for other good cause. - c.
+In the event of termination for any reason: - (1) the provider shall, within seven business days of the termination, pay all money that the provider, its agent, or person administering a trust account has received from or on behalf of the individual, other than amounts properly disbursed to creditors or received pursuant to Section 15; and - (2) all powers of attorney granted by the individual to the provider are revoked and ineffective.

-This language is found at sections 20 and 26 of the NCCUSL act and Section 16 of A1949 as supplemented by additional protections found in the NCCUSL act.
-Subsections d. and e. are Section 26 of the Model Act.
+This language is found at sections 20 and 26 of the NCCUSL act (subsections d. and e. are Section 26 of the Model Act).
+20 of the 2011 NCCUSL document.